novuhq/novu/docs/docs/overview/quick-start.md

 ### `payload` object

-The `payload` object can pass any serializable JSON object to be used in the notification templates.
+The `payload` object can pass any serializable JSON object to be used in the workflows.